Tips for supporting someone with hearing loss

 Almost four million Australians live with this disability.
 But when it comes to older Australians, the stats are much higher.

-According to The Department of Health and Aged Care, hearing loss impacts almost half of Australians aged 60-70.
+According to the Department of Health, Disability and Ageing, hearing loss impacts almost half of Australians aged 60-70.
 This increases to 70% over the age of 70, and for those aged 80 and older, hearing loss affects 80% of people.
 Due to our ageing population, the number of people living with hearing loss is set to double by 2060.

 What's more, hearing loss is the second most common physical disability after musculoskeletal issues (such as back problems and arthritis) in older Australians.